tawanaj/tawanaj.github.io/_posts/2024-11-16-its-a-beautiful-life.markdown

 After Physical Therapy, I was given the ok to return to the gym.

 There were good days and there were bad days.
 The bad days, were a struggle to show up.
 I would often get discouraged with my own recovery and resent my body for the fact that I had to scale back.
-Those days, I would walk in to the gym near to tears and would find myself walking out proud that I stayed.
+Those days, I would walk into the gym near to tears and would then find myself walking out, proud that I stayed.
 Not that I was somehow any less agitated lol.

 I loved this season even more.
 It forced me to do some serious soul searching and get to the root of some deep pride. **It was my mirror :mirror:.** I also loved being back in my gym community!
 I missed that more than the workouts.